mlswg/mls-architecture/draft-ietf-mls-architecture.md

 information about the clients that a user owns.
 This can be done by having the clients share cryptographic state, so that they appear as a single client within the MLS group.
-Appearing as a single client has the privacy benefits of no longer leaking which device was used to send a particular message, and no longer leaking the user's authorized devices.
+Appearing as a single client has the privacy benefits of no longer leaking which device was used to send a particular message and no longer leaking the user's authorized devices.
 However, the application would need to provide a synchronization mechanism so that the clients' state remain consistent across changes to the MLS group.
 Flaws in this synchronization mechanism may